 II.
-It is the policy of Louisiana Healthcare Connections that when criteria for home phototherapy are met, inpatient phototherapy for hyperbilirubinemia is not medically necessary unless documentation of extenuating circumstances (including, but not limited to, expected lack of ability to adhere to therapy at home) is provided.
+It is the policy of Louisiana Healthcare Connections that when criteria for home phototherapy are met, inpatient phototherapy for hyperbilirubinemia is not medically necessary unless documentation of extenuating circumstances (including, but not limited to, expected lack of compliance with therapy at home) is provided.